SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/DATA_MODEL.md

 Transitions) and nodes (Ports).

 The last key element is the ***trainrun***.
 The trainrun consists of an ordered sequence of trainrun sections and transitions.
-This ordered sequence defines the route of the Trainrun and establishes a direction in the undirected graph.
+This ordered sequence defines the route of the trainrun and establishes a direction in the undirected graph.
 This direction corresponds to the exact path of the train.